Much has been said about SEO, which is short for search engine optimization.

 Eventually, you need to choose keywords and run SEO campaigns to test and see which among the keywords produce the best results.

 On-page SEO refers to variables that you can control and optimize your site pages to boost your search rankings.
+Website builder such as Weebly has the features to help you on this.

 Keywords and relevant phrases in the right place